cjhammang/ReauthoringClone/README.md

   4. Open a command window in windows

   5. Go to the folder where you downloaded the repository.
-There should be a file called conf.py in that folder.
+There should be a file called `conf.py` in that folder.

-  6. Type the command "make html" in the command window
+  6. Type the command `make html` in the command window

   7. Open the browser and look at the file _build/html/index.html that was created in that same folder.
 You should be looking at a sample of a set of